Exponential Idle Guides

 Custom Theory Basics #

 Custom theories are theories made by players in the community.
-As of September 3rd, 2022, there are 4 official custom theories that contribute up to e150 \(\tau \) per theory; Weierstrass Sine Product made by Xelaroc (WSP), Sequential Limits by Ellipsis (SL), Euler’s Formula by Peanut, Snaeky, and XLII (EF), and Convergents to Square Root 2 (CSR2/CS2) by Solarion.
-The theories will be abbreviated as WSP, SL, EF, and CSR2 from now on.
+As of April 1st, 2024, there are 6 official custom theories that contribute up to e600 \(\tau\) per theory; Weierstrass Sine Product made by Xelaroc (WSP), Sequential Limits by Ellipsis (SL), Euler’s Formula by Peanut, Snaeky, and XLII (EF), Convergents to Square Root 2 (CSR2/CS2) by Solarion, Fractional Integration (FI) by Gen and Snaeky, and Fractal Patterns (FP) by XLII.
+The theories will be abbreviated as WSP, SL, EF, CSR2, FI, and FP from now on.

-In order to balance custom theories with the main theories in the endgame, custom theories have a low conversion rate from \(\rho\) to \(\tau\).
-WSP, SL, and CSR2 have conversion rates of \(\tau\) = \(\rho^{0.1}\) while EF has a \(\tau \) conversion rate of \(\tau\) = \(\rho^{0.4}\)
+In order to balance custom theories with the main theories in the endgame, custom theories have a low conversion rate (with one exception) from \(\rho\) to τ.
+WSP, SL, and CSR2 have conversion rates of τ = \(\rho^{0.4}\) while EF has a \(\tau\) conversion rate of τ = \(\rho^{1.6}\) and FP with a conversion rate of τ = \(\rho^{0.3}\).

 Which Custom Theories (CTs) should I do? #

 In general, you want to be as efficient as possible since R9 does not affect custom theories.
 If you cannot be active, try not to do an active theory or do an active strategy.
-Some custom theories are more active than normal theories and it is highly suggested that if you are doing active strategy for Custom theory (SL before all milestones, CSR2, or WSP) that you do an idle main theory (such as t2, t4, or t6) so that you don’t miss out on \(\tau/hour\).
+Some custom theories are more active than normal theories and it is highly suggested that if you are doing active strategy for a Custom theory (SL or FI before all milestones, CSR2, WSP, or early FP) that you do an idle main theory (such as t2, t4, or t6) so that you don’t miss out on \(\tau/hour\).

-If you have time for active strategies, try to do the CT with the highest active \(\tau/hour\).
+If you have time for active strategies, try to do the CT with the highest active \(\tau/hour\), or you can chase a spike in tau/hour, such as EF e50 \(rho\) or FP e95 \(rho\).
 You can check this with the sim.

-For idle time, do the one with the highest idle \(\tau/hour \), (or the longest publication time if you’re doing overnights), with preference toward EF and SL.
-For example, if SL has 2 \(\tau/hour \) and CSR2 also has 2 \(\tau/hour \), ideally we would pick SL.
-The reason we prefer SL and EF is because these theories contain multiple growing variables.
+For idle time, do the one with the highest idle \(\tau/hour\), (or the longest publication time if you’re doing overnights), with preference toward EF, SL, FP past e1050, or FI when you only have 1 milestone to swap.
+For example, if SL has 2 \(\tau/hour\) and CSR2 also has 2 \(\tau/hour\), ideally we would pick SL.
+The reason we prefer SL, EF, FP and FI is because these theories contain multiple growing variables.
 This means the theories generally require less babysitting as the variables grow by themselves.
 The assumption of daytime idle is that we can check and publish a theory every 2 hours or so.
 If you can only check every 8 hours idle, please see the overnight strategy just above.

 Weierstrass Sine Product (WSP) #